-The crucial point now is that a rotation curve is never known globally, thus the mass distribution even in the region where rotation is known, cannot be determined from rotation only.
-This is the manifestation of "non-locality" of gravity of flattened systems -- one cannot determine their mass functions from the observed rotation and, therefore, additional constraints on this mass distribution is required.
-This is particularly important in the regions where measurements of rotation end, while the analogous error is negligible in the internal galaxy regions.
-This property is fatal for reconstruction of mass distribution inside a galaxy when outside the luminous part of this galaxy there is present an external ring-like halo composed of dark matter; if it were spherical there would be no problem at all.
+The crucial point now is that a rotation curve is never known globally, and thus the mass distribution even in the region where rotation is known cannot be determined from rotation only.
+This is a manifestation of the 'non-locality' of the gravity of flattened systems -- one cannot determine their mass functions from the observed rotation and, therefore, additional constraints on this mass distribution are required.
+This is particularly important in regions where measurements of rotation end, while the analogous error is negligible in the internal regions of the galaxy.
+This property is fatal for the reconstruction of the mass distribution inside a galaxy when outside the luminous part of this galaxy there is an external ring-like halo composed of dark matter; if it were spherical there would be no problem at all.

-Having realized the unpleasant properties of flattened galaxies we devised in \citep{bib:jalocha_ApJ} a method which may help to minimize this uncertainty or remove it.
-One does not have to assume anything beyond the last measured point, but simply use the available data of mass distribution as a lower bound for the amount of matter in regions where rotation for some reasons could not be determined, but the amount of gas is still measurable.
+Having realized the unpleasant properties of flattened galaxies we devised in \citep{bib:jalocha_ApJ} a method that may help to minimize this uncertainty or remove it.
+One does not have to assume anything beyond the last measured point, but simply uses the available data of the mass distribution as a lower bound for the amount of matter in regions where the rotation for some reason could not be determined, but the amount of gas is still measurable.